 Investing in equity securities may offer a higher rate of return than those in short term and longer-term debt securities.
 However, the risks associated with investments in equity securities may also be higher because the investment performance of equity securities depends upon factors which are difficult to predict.
 Such factors include the possibility of sudden or prolonged market declines and risks associated with individual companies.
 The fundamental risk associated with any equity portfolio is the risk that the value of the investments it holds might decrease in value.
-Equity security values may fluctuate in response to the activities of an individual company or in response to general market and/or economic conditions.
-Historically, equity securities have provided greater long-term returns and have entailed greater short-term risks than other investment choices.
+Equity securities have provided greater long-term returns and have entailed greater short-term risks than other investment choices.